 Login to https://ehs.utk.edu/index.php/training/#canvas.
 If you are a staff employee working towards a degree, go through K@TE (online) to take the training.
 If you are a graduate student with or without an assistantship, go through Canvas (online) to take the training and complete all eight modules.
 Training is required annually.
-Please complete the training during your first semester or in EPP 570 and send a copy of your completion forms to Sonya Dexter (sdexter@utk.edu) who will provide your documents to the Graduate Studies Committee.
+Please complete the training during your first semester or in EPP 570 and send a copy of your completion forms to Sonya Dexter.

-Responsible Conduct of Research (Ethics) Training (required)
+Responsible Conduct of Research (Ethics) Training